-We know the story of Jesus feeding the multitudes at his sermons on the mound with just a handful of fishes and loaves.
+Many of us learned at Sunday school the parable about Jesus feeding the multitudes at his sermon on the mount with just a handful of fishes and loaves.

-But did you know that that it is a parable that hides an important astrological-alchemical principle in its inner meaning, which goes back to the ancient myths of the mages of Alexandria?
+But did you know that that it is a story that hides an important astrological-alchemical principle in its inner meaning, which goes back to the ancient myths of the mages of Alexandria?

 We can find further hidden meanings by combining both of the accounts of this feast that are found in Mark and Matthew, which are slightly different.